viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 ## Acquisition and settling time—the practice

-### Behavior of unipolar auxiliary input AAF of Cora Z7
+### The behavior of unipolar auxiliary channel AAF of Cora Z7

 Let's see what the low-pass AAF does to a signal.
 I simulated a square wave signal passing through the Cora Z7 unipolar input AAF in [LTspice](https://www.analog.com/en/resources/design-tools-and-calculators/ltspice-simulator.html).
 One "step" of the signal has a duration of 15.1725 μs, i.e., it is as long as the circuit's settling time we calculated in the previous chapter.
 The result of the simulation is in the following figure.